tjventurini/single-file-backup-helper/README.md

 wget -qO- https://raw.githubusercontent.com/tjventurini/single-file-backup-helper/master/install.sh | sudo bash
 ```

+> You can update the helper utility at any time by running this again.

 ## Usage

 Let's say you want to backup your `/etc/hosts` file.
 Then you can run the following to do so.